amaranand/dss/README.md

 - **Stop loss applies after Stage 3** (i.e., when base position is fully active).
 - SL level is relative to the latest confirmation price/accumulation zone.
-- Recommended hard-cap: **do not let loss > 10%** from the latest accumulation zone (adjust to personal risk tolerance).
+- Recommended hard-stop: **do not let loss > 10%** from the latest accumulation zone (adjust to personal risk tolerance).
-- F&O is not recommended due to long holding periods, large contract size, more capital (margin money), rollover costs, skills required for risk and capital management.
+- F&O is not recommended due to long holding periods, large contract size, more capital (margin money), rollover costs, expert skills required for risk and capital management.
 ---

 ## 📤 Exit Strategy